Wilfred D. Turner

 Wilfred Dent Turner (January 30, 1855 – November 8, 1933) was a lawyer, legislator, businessman, and the ninth Lieutenant Governor of North Carolina from 1901 to 1905, serving under Governor Charles B. Aycock.

 Early life

-Wilfred Dent Turner was born in Iredell County, North Carolina on January 30, 1855.
-His grandfather, Samuel Turner moved to Iredell County from Port Tobacco, Maryland in 1818.
+Wilfred Dent Turner was born in Iredell County, North Carolina, on January 30, 1855.
+His grandfather, Samuel Turner moved to Iredell County from Port Tobacco, Maryland, in 1818.
 Wilfred's parents were Wilfred Turner (1809–1893) and Dorcas (Tomlinson) Turner (1813–1900).
 The Turner family was the namesake of both the present day town of Turnersburg and Turnersburg township.
-Wilfred attended Duke University, Class of 1876, and was a member of the Chi Phi Fraternity.
-He died on November 8, 1933 and was buried in the Oakwood Cemetery in Statesville, North Carolina.
+Wilfred attended Duke University, Class of 1876, and was a member of Chi Phi fraternity.
+He died on November 8, 1933, and was buried in the Oakwood Cemetery in Statesville, North Carolina.